Skip to Main Content

 TSA PreCheck application process and cost

-This two-step application process costs $78 if you enroll through IDEMIA and $85 if you enroll through Telos.
+This two-step application process costs $78 if you enroll through IDEMIA, $77.95 if you enroll through Clear and $85 if you enroll through Telos.
 Your TSA PreCheck enrollment status remains valid for five years.
-When the five years run out, you can renew your membership online or in person:
+Once it’s time to renew your membership, you can do so online or in person:

 What is Global Entry?